Polymer/old-docs-site/1.0/docs/devguide/registering-elements.md

 prototype chain.
 However, you can use [prototype mixins](#prototype-mixins) to share code between elements.

-**Note:** Defining an element in the main HTML document is not currently supported.
-{: .alert .alert-info }

 ### Define a custom constructor {#custom-constructor}

 The `Polymer` method returns a basic constructor that can be used to